 Minimum: 10 people

-Participants will learn how to begin to restore a balanced sense of health and well-being by applying simple mindfulness principles.
-This interactive presentation introduces mindfulness as a way to train ourselves to be in the present moment with more attentiveness, awareness and acceptance.
-This presentation allows ample opportunities to practice mindfulness skills and walk away having learned something new that can be immediately applied to lead a more meaningful and less stressful life.
+Participants learn how to begin to restore a balanced sense of health and well-being by applying simple mindfulness principles.
+This interactive workshop introduces mindfulness as a way to train how to be in the present moment with more attentiveness, awareness and acceptance.
+There are opportunities during this session to practice mindfulness skills and walk away having learned something new that can be immediately applied to lead a more meaningful and less stressful life.

 Facilitators: Health Education and Prevention Staff